ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - Ensure the client has a valid VAT ID (check via [VIES](https://ec.europa.eu/taxation_customs/vies/)).

 - Report the transaction, including the **Zusammenfassende Meldung** in Germany.

+#### Example invoice cases for international clients and platforms

+- German client, you use KUR: invoice without VAT plus §19 UStG note.
+- EU client, B2B with VAT ID: Reverse Charge with the customer’s VAT ID and wording.
+- US/non-EU client: export of services, “Umsatzsteuerfrei nach §4 Nr.
+1a UStG.”
+- Platforms (Upwork/Fiverr/Stripe): treat platform receipts as gross revenue before fees; book fees as expenses; for FX, use your bank/PayPal rate on the settlement date.

 ### Invoicing outside the EU